to6ev/ip-lookup/README.md

 IP lookup with PHP and using free API

-We will use free API from: www.freegeoip.net (it was without Access Key) and www.ipinfo.io (without Access Key, no signup is required actually)
+We will use free API from: www.freegeoip.net (it was without Access Key), www.ip-api.com and www.ipinfo.io (without Access Key, no signup is required actually)

 but www.freegeoip.net = www.ipstack.com now, and the new API is with free Access Key ...
 You must sign up and to get your own key.